 - Adaptive Path, “Guide to Experience Mapping” -

 Customer journey maps are a visual story about how people interact with your brand.
 They help brands gain a deep understanding of their customers and act as a bridge between business and buyers.

 In a single illustration, the journey map aims to capture the entire customer experience.
+No small task.

 Done well, they empower people to work cross-functionally and iron out all of your customer experience issues.
 They serve as long-term assets that can guide your brand for the next 2–3 years.

 Done poorly, journey maps can confuse, misalign, and are cast aside.

 What’s a customer journey map supposed to look like?

 If you type “customer journey map” into an image search, you’re likely to be more confused than enlightened.
 Journey Mapping has its roots in design, but since its adoption into the business mainstream, interest has exploded.

 The result is hundreds of boutique CX agencies putting their proprietary spin on the basic template.
 Instead of trying to cover every type of customer journey map here, I’ve distilled them into essential elements in the template below.